-The Society reviews the CPD activities of Chartered Geographers each year, and will certify the records of those who need it.
+The Society reviews the CPD activities of Chartered Geographers each year.
+We will certify the records of those who need it.
 We recommend that you use our CPD record template.
 If you’d like advice on completing your CPD record please get in touch.

 How much CPD is expected?

-Chartered Geographers are expected to complete 35 hours of CPD each year, with one hour usually equating to one CPD point (unless otherwise indicated by the CPD provider).
+Chartered Geographers are expected to complete 35 hours of CPD each year.

 A CPD record of 35 hours would normally include: